 Twelve percent of all car take rates, as of August 2008, was diesel.
 Fast forward to August 2012 and 30% of all car take rates were diesel.
 In the video, Bernd Boisten explains take rate “ if a vehicle is offered as a gasoline and a diesel version, the diesel take rate is the percent of consumers that choose the diesel version.
 Another way to state it is: when a consumer has a choice between a diesel powertrain and a gasoline powertrain for the same vehicle, the percent of consumers that choose diesel is the diesel take rate.

-Trucks were even more impressive, Fifty eight percent of all truck take rate, as of August, 2008 were diesels, while in August, 2012, 62% of all truck take rates were diesels.
+Trucks were even more impressive, Fifty-eight percent of all truck take rate, as of August 2008 were diesel, while in August 2012, 62% of all truck take rates were diesel.

 Bosch asked the University of Michigan to create a test to find out the difference in price of ownership over a three year period.
 This cost included fuel, loss of value and cost of ownership.
 It wasn’t a surprise that diesel owners spent less on fuel, diesel gets 20-30 percent better fuel economy than gasoline.
 Loss of Value in a diesel was around $8,000 versus the loss of value in a gasoline car of almost $10,000.
 The savings ended up being a little over $3,000 better to own a diesel than a gasoline vehicle.